You're always sticking your nose into my life

 1. Stormbringer 2.
 Fiction 3.
 Hard Pain 4.
 From Hell 5.
 Alight 6.
 Paralizer 7.
 Bone Daddy 8.
 Hills Of Dead 9.
 Fireball 10.
 Terrorist Attack 11.
 Insanity 12.
 Possessed Again 13.
 Hard Pain (live) 14.
 Insanity (live)

-Making it back to the attack again, Necronomicon's comeback album after ten years is something of a proof of concept that stands against time.
-Construction Of Evil sustains the basic essence of thrash metal as well as the unchanged sound of the earlier Necronomicon albums.
-There are hardly any surprises for anyone who is familiar with the band's past efforts, although the new album does not have such absolute highlight tracks that could be found on Escalation, for example.
+Making it back to the attack again, Necronomicon's comeback album after ten years was something of a proof of concept that stands against time.
+Construction Of Evil sustains the basic essence of thrash metal as well as the unchanged sound of previous Necronomicon releases.
+There are hardly any surprises for anyone who is familiar with the band's past efforts, although this album does not have such absolute highlight tracks that could be found on Escalation, for example.
 On the other hand, the style here is more consistent than on Screams.
-This release simply provides a fairly powerful load of thrash metal, and the only albeit quite notable drawback is that it doesn't exactly contain anything that wouldn't have been done already several times in the past.
+This release simply provides a fairly powerful load of thrash metal, and the only notable drawback is that it doesn't exactly contain anything that wouldn't have been done already several times in the past.
 In this sense, the final personal value of Construction Of Evil mostly depends on how used to this kind of thing you happen to be, despite the fact that there's nothing really wrong with the album itself.

 NECROPHAGIA - Season Of The Dead